Islamic clothing: Anti-hijab

 There are many Muslim women who believe that the hijab indeed hinders their personal freedom as a woman.
 Another belief of some women that wear the hijab is that it could potentially "strip them of their individuality" and turn them into a figurehead for their religion.
 Some women do not want to have to deal with this on a daily basis, and it is another reason that some Muslim women have decided to un-veil themselves.

-Iran is another country with strict rules on the hijab, and many women feel pressured from the government to dress in a certain style.